LyonSyonII/Polyglot/README.md

         print("a is not 0")
     end

-> Probably on some flavors the operators *do* take priority, but Polyglot cannot ensure all of them will
+> Probably on most flavors the operators *do* take priority, but Polyglot cannot ensure all of them will

 #### Match
 The match pattern allows to check if a variable has certain compile-time values.